Matroids, Feynman categories, and Koszul duality: (Co)operads over

 \begin{lemma} The map $(\L, \G) \rightarrow \FYa(\L, \G)$ can be upgraded to a (strong) monoidal functor from $LBS$ to $\gCR^{op}$ where $\gCR$ is the symmetric monoidal category of graded commutative rings. \end{lemma} \begin{proof} Let $(\L, \G)$ and $(\L', \G')$ be two built lattices and let $(\L'', \G'') = (\L, \G) \otimes (\L', \G')$.
 We have an isomorphism of algebras

 with inverse

 If $\phi$ is an isomorphism $(\L', \G') \overset{\sim}{\rightarrow} (\L, \G)$ in $LBS$, it induces the isomorphism of algebras

 which is compatible with composition. \end{proof} Next we upgrade $\FYa$ into a monoidal functor from $\LBScat$ to $\gCR^{op}$.
-Thanks to the presentation of $\LBScat$ given in Subsection \ref{presentation} we only need to specify the action of $\FYa$ on nested sets of cardinal one and then check that it satisfies the right relations.
+Thanks to the presentation of $\LBScat$ given in Subsection \ref{presentation} we only need to specify the action of $\FYa$ on the generators $[G]$ and then check that those morphisms satisfy the right relations.
 For every $G \in \G\setminus \{\un\}$ we set (using this time the wonderful presentation)